Melocactus caroli-linnaei

 Melocactus caroli-linnaei is a cactus (a member of the family Cactaceae) found in Jamaica.
 When mature it is columnar, up to 1 m high.
 Like all species of Melocactus, it forms a "cephalium" when mature – a dense mass of areoles covered with wool and spines at the tip of the stem.
 Flowers are produced only from the cephalium.

+Description

+Melocactus caroli-linnaei grows with cylindrical green stems and reaches a size of up to 1 meter in height.
+The stem has ten to fifteen ribs or folds with areoles of ten to twelve spines each (sometimes more).
+The strong 3-5 centimeter, ten to twelve long spines are brownish-yellow in color.
+The very dense, long and strong bristles of cephalus hide their wool.
+The flowers are narrow, red and up to 4 centimeters long.
+The red, club-shaped fruits reach a length of up to 5 centimeters.

+Description

+Melocactus caroli-linnaei is widespread in Jamaica.

+Taxonomy

-The species was originally named Cactus melocactus by Carl Linnaeus in 1753.
+The species was originally named Cactus melocactus by Carl Linnaeus in 1753 in Species Plantarum.
 The genus Cactus was later split and the pre-Linnaean name Melocactus was used for melocacti.
 The rules of botanical nomenclature forbid the repetition of a genus name and a specific epithet, so the name "Melocactus melocactus" is not allowed.
 In 1991, Nigel Taylor gave the species its current name, Melocactus caroli-linnaei.

+In 1922, Nathaniel Lord Britton and Joseph Nelson Rose, in their work The Cactaceae, restricted the use of the name Cactus melocactus back to the Jamaican species only.